-Even richer ecological diversity
+Even richer biodiversity

-In southeastern Östergötland, River Storån meanders through an area of small watercourses and wet meadows.
-River Storån has a rich biodiversity with species such as trout, stone loach, thick-shelled mussel and otter.
-It is also home to many bird species, such as kingfishers and common starlings.
+In southeastern Östergötland, River Storån meanders through an area of small rivers and wet meadows.
+River Storån has a rich biodiversity with species such as trout, bullhead, thick-shelled river mussel and otter.
+There are also many bird species, such as kingfishers and white-throuated dipper.
+Previous restoration efforts within UC4LIFE have improved the habitat and knowledge of the thick-shelled river mussel.
+Measures are now planned in other parts of the river to create better habitats for the mussel and their host fish.

-Species-rich wetlands
+Species-rich area

 Trout, mussels and otters

-Previously, restoration measures have been carried out in River Storån under the LIFE project UC4LIFE, which aimed to increase the knowledge of the thick-shelled mussel and improve its habitats.
-This project builds on that successful work and aims to restore residual impacts on the aquatic environment and carry out host fish restocking to help the thick shell mussel spread to suitable beds throughout the Natura 2000 site.
+River Storån has a high level of biodiversity and provides habitat for species such as trout, bullhead, thick-shelled river mussel and otter.
+The river is one of Sweden’s finest large mussel waters.
+The area is home to a reproducing population of the threatened species thick-shelled river mussel.
+Previously, restoration measures have been carried out in River Storån within the LIFE project UC4LIFE, which aimed to increase knowledge about thick-shelled river mussel and improve its habitats.
+This project builds on that successful work and aims to restore residual impacts on the aquatic environment and carry out host fish restoration to help the thick-shelled river mussel spread to suitable areas throughout the Natura 2000 site.
 The aim is to achieve a favorable conservation status for the species.
-The project includes habitat restoration of a 1,000-meter stretch of stream that is currently cleared and diverted.
+The project includes habitat restoration of a 1,000-meter stretch of the river that is currently cleared and reshaped.

-Strengthened stocks
+Strengthening stocks

-Survival of river pearl mussels depends on host fish
+Freshwater pearl mussel survival depends on host fish

 Barriers to migration